Plan your trip around Hauraki Coromandel along State Highways 25 & 2. Please note some local roads and DOC sites are closed. Find out more

 Hot Water Beach is an Aotearoa New Zeland Must Do and one of its most intriguing places.
 From the sound of surging waves to the surprising warmth of hot sand underneath your bare feet at low tide, Hot Water Beach presents a landscape and an atmosphere like nowhere else.

-Popular for a patch of thermal water bubbling just beneath the surface of the sand at low tide, Hot Water Beach has achieved cult-like status as a worldwide wonder right here on The Coromandel.
+Popular for a patch of thermal water bubbling just beneath the surface of the beach at low tide, Hot Water Beach has achieved cult-like status as a worldwide wonder right here on The Coromandel.
 Visitors flock to the usually deserted Hot Water Beach two hours either side of low tide.
 The lure of hot water brings people in buses, campervans, tour groups and rental vehicles.
 They pull into the recently expanded carparks with a mixture of excitement, fascination and anticipation on their faces.

 The tide will determine when you visit Hot Water Beach.
 But it is up to you how long to stay.

-Hot Water Beach is a place favoured by intrepid adventurers and sight-seeers alike.
+Hot Water Beach is a place favoured by intrepid adventurers and sight-seers alike.
 It offers a little work, a little play and a lot of relaxation in a setting at once social and solitary.